Aryan: Early Romantic views

 During the Romantic era, thinkers such as Johann Gottfried Herder (1744–1803) and, later, Johann Gottlieb Fichte (1762–1814) developed the idea of a nation (Volk) as an organic cultural community rooted in shared history, folklore, myths, poetry, and especially a common language.
 They saw linguistic ties as natural evidence of tribal connections, linking a Volk's ancestry to the origins of its language.
-In this context, some European scholars began to interpret the newly established Indo-European linguistic connection as evidence of shared a cultural and ethnic heritage, at times drawing parallels between modern Europeans and ancient Persians.
+In this context, some European scholars began to interpret the newly established Indo-European linguistic connection as evidence of a shared cultural and ethnic heritage, at times drawing parallels between modern Europeans and ancient Persians.
 In 1808, Friedrich Schlegel, in Über die Sprache und Weisheit der Indier, proposed that the Indo-European languages (including Germanic) originated from a common ancestral tongue in ancient India or Persia.
 His work popularized the idea of a primordial "Indo-European people" (Urvolk) that had migrated westward from their 'original homeland' (Urheimat) in Asia.